springernature/kotlin-playbook/testing-code-that-parses-data-from-the-network/README.md

 ## We write parsers as pure functions

-Easy to test in isolation.
+Most parsers are a function from JsonNode to domain type (or a Result of domain type).
+Don't couple the formatter to OutputStream, Request or Response.

-No hidden dependencies.
+This makes them easy to test in isolation: there are no hidden dependencies.

 ## We never use reflection or serialisation to parse data from the network